1983 in motoring: Germany

-General Motors have added a substantial new executive car to the Opel range in the shape of the Senator.
+General Motors have added a new executive car to the Opel range in the shape of the Senator.
 Similar in size to the Opel Rekord, the Senator was previously seen in Britain as the Vauxhall Royale, but with that model's demise the Senator will be imported for approximately one year until the Vauxhall-badged version is launched.
-It is powered by an impressive 3.0 V6 engine and has a spacious, luxurious and comfortable interior.
+It is powered by a 3.0 V6 engine and has a spacious, luxurious and comfortable interior.
 With the Rekord competing against the likes of the Ford Granada, Rover SD1 and Audi 100, the Senator could be Opel's long-awaited answer to the BMW 5 Series.

 Volkswagen has called time on the first generation Golf after nine years and an estimated 10,000,000 sales.
 It has been the world's best selling car of the last decade, a position that has been achieved by solid build quality, cast iron reliability, a smooth ride, strong handling, high levels of practicality and a comfortable interior.
 The 1.6 GTI kicked off a worldwide demand for "hot hatchbacks" which is getting higher all the time.

 The MK2 Golf has power units ranging from an economical 1.3 to the impressively fast 1.8 GTI.
 It carries on all the virtues that made the original Golf such a success.
-And for traditionalists who prefer saloons over hatchbacks, there is the Jetta - a comfortable four-door saloon which has all the Golf's hallmarks plus the advantage of having the largest boot of any current production car.
+And for traditionalists who prefer saloons over hatchbacks, there is the Jetta – a comfortable four-door saloon which has all the Golf's hallmarks plus the advantage of having the largest boot of any current production car.
 UK sales started in March 1984.